 (a) Scope of Plan.
-The Civil Appeals Management Plan (CAMP) applies to all civil appeals, petitions for review, and applications for enforcement.
-But CAMP does not apply to proceedings in which at least one party appears pro se, matters initially placed on the court's Non-Argument Calendar, petitions for writs of mandamus or prohibition, and habeas corpus cases and proceedings under 28 U.S.C. § 2255, unless the court orders otherwise.
+The Civil Appeals Mediation Program (CAMP) applies to all civil cases except proceedings in which at least one party appears pro se, matters initially placed on the court's Non-Argument Calendar, petitions for writs of mandamus or prohibition, and habeas corpus cases and proceedings under 28 U.S.C. § 2255.

-(c) CAMP Conference.
-Staff counsel may direct counsel for the parties to participate in a conference to explore the possibility of settlement, narrow the issues, and discuss any matters that may expedite disposition of the appeal.
+(d) CAMP Conference.
+The court may direct counsel for the parties to participate in a conference to explore the possibility of settlement, narrow the issues, and discuss any matters that may expedite disposition of the appeal.

-(1) Counsel's Preparation.
-Before a CAMP conference, counsel must consult with the client and obtain as much authority as feasible to settle the case, and must be prepared to discuss in depth the legal, factual and procedural issues of the case.
+(1) Counsel's Participation.
+Before a CAMP conference, counsel must consult with the client and obtain as much authority as feasible to settle the case.
+At the conference, counsel must be prepared to discuss in depth the legal, factual and procedural issues of the case.

 (4) Survey.
-After the conclusion of a CAMP proceeding, counsel for each party must complete the anonymous Post-Conference Survey and submit it electronically to this court's Director of Legal Affairs at CAMP survey.
+After the conclusion of a CAMP proceeding, each party must complete the anonymous Post-Conference Survey and submit it electronically to this court's Director of Legal Affairs.

 (e) Confidentiality.
 Information shared during a CAMP proceeding is confidential and is not included in court files or disclosed to the judges of this court except to the extent disclosed by an order entered as a result of a CAMP proceeding.
 The attorneys and other participants are prohibited from disclosing what is said in a CAMP proceeding to anyone other than clients, principals or co-counsel, and then, only upon receiving due assurance that the recipient will honor confidentiality.